dueca/dueca/doc/simplesimulation.md

 `cmake` step will warn you when it is missing software, use your package manager to install that software.

+To simplify these steps a bit, you can also ask the `dueca-gproject` script to configure and build your code for you.
+When using this, you do not need to enter the `build` folder first, simply call this from any folder in your project.
+To get, as in the above example, support for the debugger in your executable, just add a `--debug` flag:

+    # alternative for cmake and make calls:
+    dueca-gproject build --debug

 As far as I can tell (things may change in the future), apart from the DUECA packages and their dependencies, you will need the following packages for a Debian-based Linux: